pomm-project/ModelManager/documentation/model.rst

     $my_entity['json_field']; // return a JsonObject instance.

 Every time a row is fethed from the database, when all the filters have been triggered, the values are injected in an entity instance.
 It is possible to clear the filters attached to a collection by using the ``clearFilters`` method.
+Important note:
+    Filters do not actually discard results, this would make the iterator to return wrong count and / or rows.
+The filters are just a way to transform data before they hydrate entity classes.
+All filters must return an array.

 Flexible entities
 -----------------